MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts-common.md

 ## CustomConfiguration

 Connector specific custom configuration info provided by Search Admin during connection creation.
-The structure and format of the configuration is not managed by the platform.
+The structure and format of the configuration isn't managed by the platform.
 Connector developers can use format of their choice.

 |Property |Type |Description |
 |:----------|:-------------|:----------|